mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 this is definitely a frustrating experience for everybody.
 And in this case, I say, get rid of it.
 You're not getting anything out of it other than frustration.
 Um, but also be honest to yourself that you're actually not really doing code reviews, right?
-You're throwing pieces of understandable codes to somebody else that can spend maybe half an hour, an hour to look through thousand lines of code.
+You're throwing pieces of un understandable codes to somebody else that can spend maybe half an hour, an hour to look through thousand lines of code.
 What are they going to say to you?
 Nothing.
 Right.
 And so maybe it's really to be about, be honest and say, if I want that, I need to